zaid-kamil/mbu-java-course-content-2025/docs/source/Java-Language-Basics.rst

 **Explanation:** When no command line arguments are passed, args.length returns 0.

-Quiz 4: Using Keyword as Variable
+Question 4: Using Keyword as Variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Question:** What will be the result if we try to compile and execute